 The laser weapon of the future

-In summary, the Israeli defense ministry has raised its voice to warn possible subjects involved in the crisis of these days.
-And after the announcement, it launched a demonstration program, and then deployed the new systems in the border area with the Gaza Strip.
+In summary, the Israeli Ministry of Defense has made a loud statement to warn possible parties involved in the crisis of recent days.
+And after the announcement it started a demonstration program, and then deployed the new systems in the border area with the Gaza Strip.